1995 Zapatista Crisis: Identity

 During the investigative stage to identify Subcomandante Marcos, the Mexican government speculated that he was a dangerous guerrilla fighter.
 This theory gained much traction at the end of 1994, after the dissident Zapatista Comandante, Salvador Morales Garibay, gave away his former fellow Zapatistas' identity to the Mexican government, among them Marcos.
 They all were indicted for terrorism, arrest warrants were issued, and arrests were made in military action.
 The Mexican government alleges some Zapatistas to be terrorists, among them Marcos.
 There was a storm of political pressures for a short military solution to the 1995 Zapatista Crisis.

 On February 9, 1995, in a televised special Presidential broadcast, President Ernesto Zedillo announced Subcomandante Marcos to be one Rafael Sebastián Guillén Vicente, born June 19, 1957, in Tampico, Tamaulipas to Spanish immigrants, and a former professor at Universidad Autónoma Metropolitana School of Sciences and Arts for the Design.
 After the government revealed Marcos's identity in January 1995, Max Appedole, an old friend with Marcos and classmate with the Jesuits at the Instituto Cultural Tampico, made a direct intervention in the conflict.
-Max played a significant role with the Mexican government to avoid a military solution to the 1995 Zapatista Crisis, by demonstrating that contrary to the accusations announced by President Ernesto Zedillo, Rafael Guillén was not a terrorist.
-Max Appedole identified his linguistic fingerprint-based in Marcos's specific, unique way of speaking, recognized his literary style in all Marcos manifestos published in the media, and linked them to the literary tournaments organized by the Jesuits.
-He confirmed that he had no doubt that Marcos was his friend Rafael Guillén, and that Guillen was a pacifist.
-Max Appedole thus closed the first successful Linguistic Profiling Confirmation Case in the history of Law Enforcement.
+Appedole played a significant role with the Mexican government to avoid a military solution to the 1995 Zapatista Crisis, by demonstrating that contrary to the accusations made by Zedillo, Rafael Guillén was not a terrorist.
+Appedole identified his linguistic fingerprint-based in Marcos's specific, unique way of speaking, recognized his literary style in all Marcos manifestos published in the media, and linked them to the literary tournaments organized by the Jesuits.
+He said that he had no doubt that Marcos was his friend Rafael Guillén, and that Guillen was a pacifist.

+Appedole thus closed the first successful linguistic profiling confirmation case in the history of law enforcement.
 This new science was developed based on these achievements, giving way to what is now called forensic linguistics; this motivated a new Division of forensic linguistics Criminal Profiling in Law Enforcement.